Drought-Ender/Drought-Cave-Creator/README.md

 ##### Note:
 If you're using a file framework that restructures the locations and names of the folders, the **Set all from Root folder** button will fail to find the folders for each setting - if that is the case, you will have to path to the folders containing the items for each setting by hand.

+## Settings / Options

+### Update CaveGen units
+Updates the units that cavegen uses, this is a seperate option because of how slow it is, it may take a minute or two to complete, but is worth it from cavegen integration

+### Preset in use
+The preset folder that the game will draw from, if it does not exists it will default to pikmin2 please do not delete the pikmin2 folder.

+#### Preset Settings
+These are the folders that cavegen will pull from, as well as the default directory for opening files.

+It's recomended to select from root folder, but if you are using something like Neo-Reconstructed you will have to set the folders yourself.

+### Misc Settings
+- Show Useless Teki: Shows teki that do nothing/crash
+- Show CapType Slider: shows the editor for captype, if you changed its purpous
+- Show Item Weight Slider: Shows the slider from item weight, which is a horrible idea in general
+- Show Gate Names: Shows the names of gates, for if you made them do something
+- Show Internal group names: Uses *Teki A* or *Teki F* instead of *Easy* or *Special*
+- Show Internal Names: Uses internal names from the games files instead of the common names from the piklopedia/treasure hoard
+- Always Enable Capinfo: Makes the {f015} paramater allways 1, and disables the option to change it
+- Remove Useless Teki Options: Removes options that wouldn't do anything on some tekis.

 ## Cave Editor

 ### Accessing Caves